agi-merge/waggle-dance/README.md

 ## 🏃 Running Locally and Development

-Waggle Dance can be deployed using Docker or manually using Node.js.
-Configuration of `.env` vars is required.
+~~Waggle Dance can be deployed using Docker or manually using Node.js.
+Configuration of `.env` vars is required.~~ Docker support is coming soon.

 ### Docker